 A long term study conducted by the Canadian University of Montreal has evidenced that cannabis use during teenage years can cause brain damage that is long lasting; in some cases irreversible.

-Alcohol and cannibinoids are known to cause issues with cognitive abilities such as learning, decision making, concentration and memory retention.
-These alcohol and drug related side effects impact directly on the academic ability of adolescent school aged individuals.
+Alcohol and cannabinoids are known to cause issues with cognitive abilities such as learning, decision making, concentration and memory retention.
+These alcohol and drug-related side effects impact directly on the academic ability of adolescent school-aged individuals.

 Cannabis harmful effects are lasting unlike alcohol